 Made of polystyrene and offering the highest form of insulation but can be hard to work with as it is quite rigid.

-Reflective foil typically sold in rolls consists of a layer of polyethylene in-between two layers of aluminum foil.
+Reflective foil typically sold in rolls consists of a layer of polyethylene in between two layers of aluminium foil.
 This type of insulation is excellent at reflecting radiant heat making it a winner in warmer climates.
 Its only downfall is that it is not the most aesthetically pleasing.

 Panel kits insulation

-Usually made of fibreglass or plastic laminated polystyrene is a flexible and easy to install solution to blocking out the elements.
-Water resistant and easy on the eyes, panel kits is the most popular type of insulation.
+Usually made of fibreglass or plastic laminated polystyrene, this is a flexible and easy to install solution to blocking out the elements.
+Water resistant and easy on the eyes, panel kits are the most popular type of insulation.

-Once you have chosen the type of insulation you would like to go ahead with its now time to install.
-We recommend saving this task to the professionals as D.I.Y jobs can detrimental to the operation of your garage door.
+Once you have chosen the type of insulation you would like to go ahead with, it’s now time to install.
+We recommend saving this task to the professionals as D.I.Y jobs can be detrimental to the operation of your garage door.
 You need to consider the extra weight your garage door is going to be hauling each time it opens and closes.
 Incorrect measurements can lead to the insulation falling off and gaps with no insulation rendering the entire project useless.

 Ultimately, unless you have had previous experience installing insulation – avoid wasting all that time, effort and money, talk to our insulation professionals who can offer you service guarantees and warranties.